Year 2 Class 2024/25

 In Year 2 we plan and teach using the white rose scheme of work.
 This scheme of learning is designed to support a mastery approach to teaching and learning and is consistent with the aims and objectives of the National Curriculum.
 The children have opportunities to build competency through concrete, pictorial and abstract approaches.
 The children have opportunities to revisit and consolidate prior learning and build upon this, using strategies to solve problems and mathematical language to explain our reasoning.

-This half term we are focussing on Money and Multiplication and Division.
+This half term we are focussing on fractions, time, statistics and position and direction.

 https://whiterosemaths.com/